Right Now (Na Na Na): Asking Alexandria cover

 British rock band Asking Alexandria covered the track for the compilation album Punk Goes Pop 3, which was released on November 2, 2010.
 It was available for digital download on September 29, 2010.

 Other versions

 A Tagalog parody version, entitled "Banana (Ba Na Na)", was recorded by Filipino rapper Blank Tape.
-Another Malaysian parody or remake was also performed by Kelantanese singers Man Khan and Rosalinda, entitled "Dok Mano" released at the near end of 2012 sung in the Kelantanese dialect of the Malaysian language.
+In 2010, Rucka Rucka Ali parodied the song entitled "I Wanna Blow Up China (Na Na)".
+A Malaysian parody or remake was performed by Kelantanese singers Man Khan and Rosalinda, entitled "Dok Mano" released at the near end of 2012 sung in the Kelantanese dialect of the Malaysian language.

+Olivia O'Brien sampled this song on her single "Now".
+Released on September 18, 2020.
+O’Brien’s lyrics juxtaposes Akon’s from the female’s point of view.